 |7.||Fujifilm X-T3||Y||stereo / mono||Y||Y||micro||3.1||Y||-||Y|

 |8.||Fujifilm X-T100||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |16.||Olympus E-M5||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Olympus E-M1 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
-Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Both the X100F and the E-M1 have been discontinued, but can regularly be found used on eBay.
+The E-M1 was replaced by the Olympus E-M1 II, while the X100F was followed by the Fujifilm X100V.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Olympus E-M1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.